-If the tasks terminated in any of the above cases are SCSI tasks, they must be internally terminated with CHECK CONDITION status with a sense key of unit attention and ASC/ASCQ values of 0x6E/0x00 (COMMAND TO LOGICAL UNIT FAILED).
-This status is only meaningful for appropriately handling the internal SCSI state with respect to ordering aspects such as queued commands, because this status is never communicated back as a terminating status to the initiator.
+If the tasks terminated in any of the above cases are SCSI tasks, they must be internally terminated as if with CHECK CONDITION status.
+This status is only meaningful for appropriately handling the internal SCSI state and SCSI side effects with respect to ordering because this status is never communicated back as a terminating status to the initiator.
+However additional actions may have to be taken at SCSI level depending on the SCSI context as defined by the SCSI standards (e.g., queued commands and ACA, UA for the next command on the I_T nexus in cases a), b), and c) etc. - see [SAM] and [SPC3]).